jeftegoes/LinuxUbuntuOverviewAndCommands/README.md

 1. apt-get install git-ftp

-# 7. How to install qBitTorrent
+# 6. How to install qBitTorrent

 1. sudo apt install qbittorrent

-# 8. How to install wget
+# 7. How to install wget

 1. sudo apt-get install wget

-# 9. How to install telegram desktop
+# 8. How to install telegram desktop

 1. sudo snap install telegram-desktop

-# 10. How to install VLC
+# 9. How to install VLC

 1. sudo snap install vlc

-# 11. How to install Python
+# 10. How to install Python

 1. sudo apt-get install python 3
 2. sudo apt-get install python3-pip

-# 12. How to install MySql

-1. Installing MySQL 8.0.X
-    1. sudo apt update
-    2. sudo apt install mysql-server
-2. Configuring MySQL
-    1. sudo mysql_secure_installation
-3. Creating a Dedicated MySQL User and Granting Privileges
-    1.       sudo mysql or mysql -u root -p
-    2.  mysql > CREATE USER 'sa'@'localhost' IDENTIFIED BY 'PASSWORD';
-    3.  mysql > GRANT ALL PRIVILEGES ON _._ TO 'sa'@'localhost' WITH GRANT OPTION;
-    4.  mysql > CREATE USER 'sa'@'%' IDENTIFIED BY 'PASSWORD';
-    5.  mysql > GRANT ALL PRIVILEGES ON _._ TO 'sa'@'%' WITH GRANT OPTION;
-4. Testing MySQL
-    1. systemctl status mysql.service

-# 13. How to install MySql Workbench (MySQL Workbench as a Snap package (sandboxed))
+# 11. How to install MySql Workbench (MySQL Workbench as a Snap package (sandboxed))

 1. Go to app store into ubuntu
 2. Seach for mysql-workbench
 3. Click on permission
 4. Enable Read, add, change, or remove save password

-# 14. How to install mono
+# 12. How to install mono

 https://www.edivaldobrito.com.br/como-instalar-o-mono-no-ubuntu-debian-e-derivados/
 https://www.mono-project.com/download/stable/#download-lin
 https://linuxize.com/post/how-to-install-mono-on-ubuntu-18-04/

-# 15. How can accented characters
+# 13. How can accented characters

 1. Setting
 2. Region and language
 3. On the Input Sources Click on "+" button
 4. Choose English (United States) then English(US,alt. intl.).

-# 16. Commands ubuntu
+# 14. Commands ubuntu

 - Updates the package lists for upgrades for packages that need upgrading
   - sudo apt-get update